y2737924daohegua/corber/pages/frameworks/index.md

 Custom Frameworks can be integrated but are not well-documented.
 See [Frameworks/Extending](/pages/frameworks/extending).

-In general, the experience for each framework is hands off. corber will walk you through any necessary changes and warn you about problematic framework configuration, such as base urls with a leading slash.
+In general, the experience for each framework is hands off.
+Corber will walk you through any necessary changes and warn you about problematic framework configuration, such as base urls with a leading slash.